 The Companies Ordinance requires a Hong Kong company to disclose information of the legal ownership of its shares by keeping a register of members at its registered office and filing the information with the Companies Registry via an annual return for public inspection.

-To enhance transparency in the beneficial ownership of Hong Kong companies, the Companies Ordinance was amended in March 2018 by requiring each Hong Kong company (other than a company listed on The Stock Exchange of Hong Kong Limited) to, amongst other things, maintain a register of its significant controllers (eg, a person holding, directly or indirectly, more than 25 per cent of the issued shares in the company or the right to appoint or remove a majority of the board of directors of the company, or a person having the right to exercise, or actually exercising, significant influence or control over that company) for inspection by law enforcement officers upon demand, for the purpose of the officers' performance of functions relating to the prevention, detection or investigation of money laundering or terrorist financing.
+The current law does not, however, require a company to ascertain, keep or file information about its ultimate beneficial owner.
+A bill to amend the Companies Ordinance was published in June 2017 to enhance transparency in the beneficial ownership of Hong Kong companies by requiring each Hong Kong company (other than a company listed on The Stock Exchange of Hong Kong Limited) to, among others things, maintain a register of its significant controllers (e.g. a person holding, directly or indirectly, more than 25% of the issued shares in the company or the right to appoint or remove a majority of the board of directors of the company, or a person having the right to exercise, or actually exercises, significant influence or control over that company) for inspection by law enforcement officers, upon demand, for the purpose of the officers' performance of functions relating to the prevention, detection or investigation of money laundering or terrorist financing.
+The bill, if passed, is expected to come into effect in March 2018.

-3.8 Listing Rules and Takeovers Code
+(h) Listing Rules and Takeovers Code

-Companies listed in Hong Kong are also subject to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited or the Rules Governing the Listing of Securities on GEM of The Stock Exchange of Hong Kong Limited (as the case may be), as well as The Codes on Takeovers and Mergers and Share Buy-backs (which apply to public companies).
+Companies listed in Hong Kong are also subject to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited or the Rules Governing the Listing of Securities on the Growth Enterprise Market of The Stock Exchange of Hong Kong Limited (as the case may be), as well as The Codes on Takeovers and Mergers and Share Buy-backs (which apply to public companies).

-3.9 Use of offshore companies
+(i) Use of offshore companies

-One factor which is quickly apparent to those conducting business in Hong Kong is the common use of offshore companies, typically incorporated in jurisdictions such as the British Virgin Islands.
+One factor which is quickly apparent to those conducting business in Hong Kong is the common use of offshore companies, incorporated in jurisdictions such as the British Virgin Islands.
 These companies are used for a number of reasons, including the relative simplicity of maintenance under the company laws applicable to those offshore jurisdictions as compared to Hong Kong company law and the avoidance of Hong Kong stamp duty on share transfers (save as regards shares traded on The Stock Exchange of Hong Kong Limited, which are required to be registered on a Hong Kong branch register).